diyagour/FandomVerse/README.md

 FandomVerse – TV Show Character Interaction & Fan Popularity Tracker

-FandomVerse is a **SQL-based analytics project** that tracks fan engagement, screen time, and character data from shows like *Game of Thrones* and *Stranger Things*.
+FandomVerse is a SQL-based analytics project that tracks fan engagement, screen time, and character data from shows like Game of Thrones and Stranger Things.

 ---
 Folders